Admission Without Examination - Minimum Threshold Requirements

 I have completed Rule 1A:1 Reciprocity Course(s) approved by the Virginia Mandatory Continuing Legal Education Board within the preceding six-month period.

-I will attach the RULE 1A:1 RECIPROCITY COURSES AFFIDAVIT and Certificate of Attendance certifying completion of approved course(s).
+I will attach the RULE 1A:1 CERTIFICATE OF ATTENDANCE certifying completion of approved course(s).

 I have read and am familiar with the Virginia Rules of Professional Conduct (VRPC), and I will complete and submit the VRPC Affidavit (included at the end of the admission without examination application form).